MeshJS/governance/funding/catalyst-fund13/hydra-tools/1300135-close-out.md

 - Updated MeshJS docs for Hydra integration
 - Public links to all deliverables (code, docs, report, video)

 All KPIs have been addressed through our respective Proposal Milestone deliverables where we had a total of 5 Milestones which packaged all our work and execution.
-At the time of writing this report, all Milestones have been succesfully deliivered, reviewed and approved.
+At the time of writing this report, all Milestones have been successfully delivered, reviewed and approved.

 ### Key achievements (in particular around collaboration and engagement)

-Key achivements of this proposal has been:
+Key achievements of this proposal has been:

 - Established Hydra Provider integration to connect with Hydra nodes
 - Developed foundational functions for all key Hydra phases (Open, Commit, Close, Fanout)